feideconnect/core-apis/docs/orgadmin.md

         ]}' \
     'https://api.dataporten.no/orgs/<org id>'

-### Parameters
+### Attributes

-All parameters have the same meaning as when creating, but none are mandatory and `id` is read only (it's presence in a request will be ignored)
+All attributes have the same meaning as when creating, but none are mandatory and `id` is read only (it's presence in a request will be ignored)

 ### Return values

 - `200 OK`: When the request is successful this code is returned and the a json representation of the updated object is returned
-- `400 Bad Request`: Some parameter passed was invalid
+- `400 Bad Request`: Some attribute passed was invalid
 - `403 Forbidden`: User is not a platform admin

 Only for platform administrators